wlchin/pycdr/docs/getting_started.rst

 Usage
 =====

-Here, we describe the basic workflow for CDR-g.
+The basic workflow for CDR-g is shown below.
 As input, CDR requires a pre-prepared anndata object.
 Genes can be filtered based on variance or count criteria to reduce computation time.
 The condition of interest should be a column in the anndata.obs dataframe.

 CDR uses data from the count matrix (anndata.X) to construct co-expression matrices.
-Count data should be log-transformed.
+Count data should be scaled and log-transformed.

 The two steps below will (1) run the CDR analysis to produce gene expression programs and (2) perform single cell enrichment on each gene expression program recovered by CDR-g.
 The output of CDR-g is a dictionary of gene lists, with each list representing a gene expression program which varies between the conditions of interest.

 .. code-block::python